GAIA - part of the Triptych collection 2026

 Third part of the triptych collection.

-This painting created using media elements from my book collection along with around 10 layers of acrylic paint medium to communicate key facts and tell the story.
+This painting was created using media elements from my book collection, along with around 10 layers of acrylic paint to communicate key facts and ‘tell the story.’

-Displaying data and images, otherwise locked in a book, in a painting allows the viewer to interact with the information, hopefully on a daily basis.
+Displaying data and images in this painting which would otherwise be locked in a book, allows the viewer to interact with the information, hopefully on a daily basis.

 ONE HOME seeks to take the viewer on a journey.
-The depth of images and painting enables a new ‘journey’ to be undertaken every time to look at the painting.
-You get the ‘loud conversations’ when you stand back, but getting up close allows you to see the ‘quiet conversations’.
-To feel how all of our planet inhabitants are interconnected.
+The depth of images and paint layers enables a new ‘journey’ every time you look at the painting.
+Standing back, you see the ‘loud conversations’, whereas getting up close allows you to see the ‘quiet messages’.

-Engineering taught me the benefits of ‘system thinking’ a holistic problem-solving framework that focuses on understanding the interconnection, relationships, and behaviour of a systems as a whole, rather than just its individual parts.
-The interlacing of engineering data with the images of the natural world in this painting is an attempt to display this principle.
+Engineering taught me the benefits of ‘system thinking’; a holistic problem-solving framework that focuses on understanding the interconnections, relationships, and behaviour of a system as a whole, rather than just its individual parts.
+The interlacing of engineering data, with the images of the natural world in this painting, is an attempt to display this principle.

 Triptych collection